What is child foster home care in Oregon?

 - Make corrections as required on the initial inspection; and

-- Submit completed application materials to your certifier, who will submit to DHS for approval of the certification.
+- Submit completed application materials to your certifier, who will submit to ODHS for approval of the certification.

 What are the challenges of becoming a CFH-IDD provider?